VeriDevOps/Earlytool/README.md

 Usage: early_monitor [OPTIONS]

 Options:
   -i, --interface TEXT      Analyze live data from the network interface.
-  -f, --pfile PATH       Analyze data from a PCAP file.
+  -f, --pfile FILE          Analyze data from a PCAP file.
-  -c, --classifier PATH  Path to a classifier python module that will be used
+  -c, --classifier FILE     Path to a classifier python module that will be used for making predictions.
+If the module exists in the early/classifier folder, then just provide the name of module without '.py'.  [default: random_classifier]
-                         for making predictions.
-If the module exists in the early/classifier folder, then just provide the name of module without '.py', e.g., random_classifier
+  -o, --output-csv          output completed flows as csv --in                      Dump incomplete flows to the csv file before existing the program.
-                         (default).
+  -w, --workers INTEGER     No. of workers are used to write flows to a CSV file. [default: 2] -d, --delay-millisecond INTEGER
-  -d, --delay-millisecond INTEGER
+                            Add a delay of d milliseconds after sniffing every packet.  [default: 0]
-                         Add a delay of d milliseconds after sniffing a packet.
+  -k, --keep-flows INTEGER  Maximum number of most recent flows to keep in memory. [default: unlimited] -p, --per-packet          Get a prediction per packet instead of per flow.
-                         E.g., 0 (default) means no delay.
+  --version                 Show the version and exit.
   --help                    Show this message and exit.

 Constraints:
-  {--interface, --pfile}  exactly 1 required
+  {--interface, --pfile}  exactly 1 required {--output-csv}           if either --in or --workers is set
 ```

 Read packets from a PCAP file: